hm-lang/core/proposals/README.md

 TODO: note that `something() somethingElse()` doesn't track what people might expect, since this becomes `something( ()::somethingElse() )` which is a compiler error.

+TODO: `return` should follow these patterns as well; we shouldn't make an exception here.

 ## division and remainder operators: / // % %%